rakeshsukla53/Tweet-on-Google-Heat-Map/README.md

 2- Twitter API
 3- Google HeatMAP
 4- Amazon Elastic Beanstalk
+5- Tweepy
-5- Server has to be run in the amazon instance for real time updates
+6- Server has to be run in the amazon instance for real time updates